Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Gage's 35.4 receiving yards per game in his seven matchups against the Saints are 18.1 fewer than his over/under for Sunday's game.
+- Against the Saints, Gage has averaged 35.4 receiving yards per game in his seven career matchups, 18.1 fewer than his over/under for Sunday's game.

-- Gage has caught a touchdown pass against the Saints twice, but did not have multiple TDs in either of those games.

 - This week Gage will face the NFL's 14th-ranked pass defense (244.7 yards allowed per game).

-- The Saints' defense is third in the league, giving up 1.2 passing touchdowns per game.
+- The Saints' defense is third in the NFL, conceding 1.2 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Bills, Gage was targeted five times and recorded three catches for 50 yards (16.7 yards per reception).
+- In last week's matchup with the Bills, Gage hauled in three passes for 50 yards (16.7 yards per reception) while being targeted five times.

-- Over his last three games, Gage's 22 targets have resulted in 15 catches for 180 yards (60.0 ypg) and one touchdown.
+- Gage put up 180 yards (on 15 catches) with one touchdown over his last three games.
+He was targeted 22 times, and averaged 60.0 yards per game.

 Gage's Atlanta Teammates